Shuffle/Shuffle-docs/docs/app_creation.md

 * [App editor](#app_editor)

 ## Introduction
 Apps are how you complete work in Shuffle.
 At a high level, you define a Workflow that starts based on a schedule, or some expected event (webhook received, etc), and that in turn runs one or more apps.
-An app takes input (argument data to act on, credentials, etc), uses that to complete some data, and returns resulting data to Shuffle to store, display, or feed into another app for further processsing.
+An app takes input (argument data to act on, credentials, etc), uses that to complete some work, and returns resulting data to Shuffle to store, display, or feed into another app for further processsing.

 The underlying design of Apps in Shuffle are based on [WALKOFF](https://walkoff.readthedocs.io/en/master/apps.html) with minor differences.
 Most of the documentation below will therefore be close to their approach.